Amani-AA/FS-MGP/README.md

 Main programs:

-1. Open reading frame (ORF) extraction: We use Orphelia- a metagenomic ORF finding tool- to extract ORFs from each fragment.
+1. Open reading frame (ORF) extraction: We use Orphelia- a metagenomic ORF finding tool- to extract ORFs from each fragment http://orphelia.gobics.de/index.jsp.
 The output files are: orf.coords, orf.seq, frags.seq

 2. Feature extraction and feature selection:
 Execute  main program that will take orf.coord, orf.seq, frags.seq as input and produce   Test_orfSeqs.csv as output.
 It calls two functions: